 What is the Mercedes EQE SUV electric release date?

-The Mercedes EQE SUV is expected on the U.S. market by late-2022.
+The Mercedes EQE SUV is expected in the U.S. market in late-2022.

 Which electric cars are considered Mercedes EQE SUV rivals?

 What is the estimated Mercedes EQE SUV electric price?